mikethicke/kindletomd/README.md

 The development repository is located at [https://github.com/mikethicke/kindletomd](https://github.com/mikethicke/kindletomd).

-Pull Requests should be accompianed by unit tests that fail before the changes are implemented and pass afterwards.
+Pull Requests should be accompianed by unit tests that fail before the changes are merged and pass afterwards.

 This project follows Google's [Python Style Guide](https://google.github.io/styleguide/pyguide.html).